Modern Slavery Policy

 Our policy on slavery and human trafficking is set out at the commencement of this statement.

-The requirements of our Group Business Conduct Guidelines, Group Supply Chain Integrity Policy and our own policy are reflected in the more detailed policies and procedures that we have in Certas Energy UK Ltd. Over the course of the financial year ending 31 march 2017 we will be putting in place additional controls in this area.
+The requirements of our Code of Conduct, Group Supply Chain Integrity Policy and our own policy are reflected in the more detailed policies and procedures that we have in Certas Energy UK Ltd.

 Procedures on Slavery and Human Trafficking